lispysnake/serpent/README.md

 Note you will need to have `serpent-support` built in a directory parallel to this checkout.
 This is a bit janky but we're focusing more on code right now than the runtime support project.
-Building it will enable components such as bgfx.
+Building it will enable components such as bgfx, Chipmunk2D, etc.

 ## Running

-You'll need the shared libraries accessible when running a development build of serpent, or alternatively use `serpent-support`:
+Currently we statically link required components into the final binary, thus, you should strongly consider `-Wl,-as-needed`, functionality, full link time optimisation, and stripping the target binary.
+It will shrink drastically.

-    LD_LIBRARY_PATH=../serpent-support/runtime/lib ./serpent
+    ./bin/serpent

 ## Modifications